liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

 		}
 	}

 As you can see, the service call is defined as a JSON map.
 The key specifies the service URL (i.e. the service method to be invoked) and the key's value specifies a map of service parameter names (i.e. `userId` and `param1`) and their values.
 In the example above, the retrieved user is returned as a JSON object.
+Moreover, null values now can be specified with more convenient `null` keyword (since the command is a JSON string), not only with dash prefix.

 Note, the example Invoker call is identical to the following standard JSON Web Service call: